009-1: Recurring

 Gudonov is the Deputy Intelligence Director of Eastern Bloc's S Area.
 He is a ruthless man who would rather be at war than negotiate for peace.

-Publication

-The manga was serialized in 6 volumes of the Futabasha publication Weekly Manga Action during the period between the 10 August 1967 issue to the 14 November 1974 issue.

 Media

 Anime

 A 12-episode anime series was produced by Ishimori Entertainment and XeNN Studios in partnership with Aniplex and first broadcast on TBS in Japan in late 2006.
 The anime was licensed for a North American release by A.D.
 Vision for $325,000.
 The first volume was released on June 19, 2007, although it was originally scheduled for release in March 2007.
 In 2008, the show, along with 30 other ADV titles were relicensed to Funimation.
 Most episodes are self-contained stories except for episodes 10–12 which combine to tell one story.

 Episode 13 is an extra episode that was never aired on television and chronologically takes place between episodes 4 and 5.
 It was included with volume 5 of the Japanese DVD boxed set release.